-The combination of EM-seq and Twist Custom Methylation Panels provides an end-to-end solution for targeted methyl-seq that performs well across the gamut of methylation levels.
+The combination of EM-seq and Twist Custom Methylation Panels (custom or off-the-shelf) provide an end-to-end solution for targeted methyl-seq that performs well across the gamut of methylation levels.
 Rounding out the all-in-one solution is Methylation Enhancer, a methyl-seq-specific hybridization blocker that minimizes off-target capture when combined with a Twist Custom Methylation Panel.
 The entire solution is called the Twist NGS Methylation Detection System.

 The Twist NGS Methylation Detection System offers the most efficient targeted methyl-seq solution yet — and all in one box.
 By reducing sample loss during library prep and hybrid capture, the system enables even the most sensitive applications.

-Learn more about Twist target enrichment and library prep solutions here, or contact us.
+Learn more about Twist Methylation Detection System here, or contact us.